on Jan 01, 0001

 Mr. Callahan found his love for design the way a lot of kids in his generation did, through the wonderful world of Legos.
 But pair his Lego love with the original Star Wars films and what you’re left with isn’t Jack.
 Plenty of people grew up loving both and didn’t turn to the craft.
 No, it was a specific set of circumstances that brought Jack to where he is today.

 Part of the School of Architecture’s curriculum is their required Rome Studies program.
 During this time, undergrads spend an entire academic year in Rome.
 Jack feels lucky to call this program a requirement.
-The experience puts an emphasis on urbanism and traditional city architecture.
+The experience emphasizes urbanism and traditional city architecture.
 Jack saw more than just history in the ancient ruins of Rome, though.
-He saw designs and styles that have been replicated not only throughout modern history, but have also been imitated in the pop culture pieces he’s loved since childhood.
+He saw designs and styles that have been replicated not only throughout modern history but have also been imitated in the pop culture pieces he’s loved since childhood.
 He calls them the imprints of history.
 The Pantheon in Rome is a particular source of inspiration for Jack.
 It’s a building that he says is still so full of mystery, even down to the recipe of the cement.
 Studying and learning in Rome was an experience Jack won’t soon forget.

-The Lincoln Park Transformation was one of those projects.
-Clients came to BBA with a 3-flat residence and wanted to convert it into a single-family home.
+BBA's 2 Flat Reborn was one of those projects.
+The homeowners came to BBA with a 3-flat residence and wanted to convert it into a single-family home.
 They had a modest budget, which meant the team had to be conscientious yet creative with their plan.
-Jack and Gary worked together to keep the structural walls and totally transform the inside.
+Jack and Gary worked together to keep the structural walls and transform the inside.
+“A lot of it was just taking the best of what you have to make it even better” he explains.
+The cost-sensitive design maintains the existing exterior walls and floor framing structure, but a creative new layout offers open yet defined living spaces and brings abundant natural light deep into the home.

 The pandemic slowed work down for BBA initially, but nowadays Jack is busier than ever.
-Currently he is leading a double lot Landmarks project in his home neighborhood of Wicker Park and is enjoying working with the design team on a new “dream home'' project in Chicago’s North Shore.
+Currently, he is leading a double lot Landmarks project in his home neighborhood of Wicker Park and is enjoying working with the design team on a new “dream home'' project in Chicago’s North Shore.
 Like so many others, he misses being in the office with his team but he’s trying to make the best of it and use the time at home as a means of deeper focus on this craft he loves so much.